adaptive-democracy/hopeful-path/notes.md

 if some set of coalitions have a favorite candidate who is also a welfare consensus candidate, they will quickly win as those coalitions discover the possibility of that candidate's win and demote strategic candidate's

-my hunch is that if there's any property that can guarantee a persistent vote will always converge to some optimal state, it's monotinicity.
+my hunch is that if there's any property that can guarantee a adaptive vote will always converge to some optimal state, it's monotinicity.

 if a voting method forces to choose between fully and accurately expressing preferences and finding the highest welfare choice, we should prioritize finding highest welfare choice. this means we're not really concerned with the presence of strategy, but really between a mismatch between the *truly* most strategically fit vote and voters' *predicted* most strategically fit vote.

-persistent democracy is likely a welfare optimal construction because it is a direct representation of the concept of focus and welfare concern across time, which is the thing we're trying to maximize.
+adaptive democracy is likely a welfare optimal construction because it is a direct representation of the concept of focus and welfare concern across time, which is the thing we're trying to maximize.